ssss0ng/testrep/documentation.md

   'a' (Append): Adds the "Urgent Issues" section to the end of the report without deleting existing content.
 File Reading:
 read() / readline(): Used for basic file verification.
 readlines(): Specifically used with negative slicing ([-6:]) to read and display the last 6 lines of the report.

+# Error and String Handling
+try...except Blocks:
+IOError: Catches permission or disk space issues during the writing phase.
+FileNotFoundError: Ensures the program doesn't crash if a report is missing during the reading phase.

 # contributors
 The central collection for all registered members of the project.